Universidad-Cenfotec/El-Blink-de-Turing/README.md

 ## Referencias

 - A. K. Dewdney, The Turing Omnibus: 66 Excursions in Computer Science.
 New York, NY, USA: W. H. Freeman, 1993.
+- J. von Neumann, The Computer and the Brain.
+New Haven, CT, USA: Yale Univ.
+Press, 1958.